ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

 ### Warning: compiling when using the minted package
 The [`minted` package](https://github.com/gpoore/minted) provides expressive syntax highlighting for LaTeX documents, which is useful when you include samples of computer code in your LaTeX documents.
 (If you don't use `minted`, feel free to skip this section.)

-**TODO** image of a code block highlighted with `minted`.
+**TODO** Here is an image of a code block highlighted using `minted`:

-The `minted` package works by leveraging the [Pygments syntax highlighting library](https://github.com/pygments/pygments). *For `minted` to be able to use Pygments during compilation, you must compile with `pdflatex` or `latexmk`'s `-shell-escape` option*.
+The `minted` package works by leveraging the [Pygments syntax highlighting library](https://github.com/pygments/pygments).
+For `minted` to have access to Pygments during compilation, you *must compile with `pdflatex` or `latexmk`'s `-shell-escape` option*.
 A `pdflatex` call with `-shell-escape` enabled might look like this:
 ```sh
 pdflatex -shell-escape myfile.tex
 ```
-However, as warned in Section 3.1 (Basic Usage/Prelminary) of the [`minted` documentation](http://tug.ctan.org/macros/latex/contrib/minted/minted.pdf), using `-shell-escape` is a security risk:
+However, as warned in Section 3.1 (Basic Usage/Preliminary) of the [`minted` documentation](http://tug.ctan.org/macros/latex/contrib/minted/minted.pdf), using `-shell-escape` is a security risk:

 > using `-shell-escape` allows LaTeX to run potentially arbitrary commands on your system.
 It is probably best to use `-shell-escape` only when you need it, and to use it only with [LaTeX] documents from trusted sources.

 Basically the lessons here are:
-- if you want highlighted code blocks, use the `minted` package
+- If you want highlighted code blocks, use the `minted` package.
-- for `minted` to work, you must enable `-shell-escape` during compilation
+- For `minted` to work, you must enable `-shell-escape` during compilation.
-- only use `-shell-escape` if you're sure your LaTeX document doesn't contain or call malicious code, and disable `-shell-escape` if you don't need it.
+- Only use `-shell-escape` if you're sure your LaTeX document doesn't contain or call malicious code, and disable `-shell-escape` if you don't need it.
 (Of course, if you wrote the LaTeX document yourself, you should have nothing to worry about.)

-The idea of dangerous LaTeX code might sound silly (why would anyone include malicious code in a LaTeX document?) but keep it in mind anyway.
+The idea of dangerous LaTeX code might sound strange (who includes malicious code in LaTeX documents?), but it is a security risk you should be aware of.

 ## Writing a simple LaTeX compiler plugin